Hariharan76/ERPnext_V15installiation/README.md

 If you face an issue with the mariadb, start mariadb services and try creating a new site again.

     sudo service mariadb start

+Then provide an administrator password for the super admin account of this site.

+Give the following command to set the site as current site and to start the bench.

+    bench use site.local
+    bench start

+Alternatively, you can just start the bench and serve the site on a different port.

+    bench --site site.local serve --port 8069

+These are the steps to install frappe version 15.